d4rkr00t/evo/README.md

   - [ ] `evo clear-cache <package>`
   - [ ] `evo clear-output <package>` – clears all outputs from packages
 - [ ] Fix linking peer dependencies (?)
-- [ ] Improve CLI Output
-  - [ ] Show how many tasks were run and how many restored from cache/ignored
-  - [ ] Add error codes to all errors
 - [ ] Watch mode
 - [ ] Tests
   - [ ] TBD